Protest Movements – A Vehicle For Change?

 As part of its January 2020 essay competition, The Policy Corner invites you to submit your analysis, ideas, and recommendations on the politics of protests in an original article on the topic: Protest Movements: A Vehicle for Change?
 Authors are free to engage with the topic according to their areas of interest.
 For example, is there a common narrative between these seemingly isolated protests?
 What are the best government responses to protest, and how can they resolve the core issues?
 How can the Hong Kong government reconcile popular uprisings for a sustained democracy with the looming handover to China?
 What message do the protests in Chile send about inequality?
 How can policymakers reconcile global environmental interests of movements like Fridays for Future with strategic economic objectives?

 The Policy Corner is an inclusive, independent platform for students and young professionals that publishes research-based articles on global issues.
 All submissions undergo a double-blind peer review, providing you with constructive feedback on argumentation and writing.
 In participating, you will have the chance of your paper being published on our website at policycorner.org.
-In addition, the best rated essays are awarded the following prizes:
+In addition, all submitted articles will be judged by a soon to be announced panel of experts on the topic, awarding the best rated essays the following prizes:

 1st – 1 year online subscription to Foreign Policy